Kotlin/kotlin-by-example/examples/05_stdlib/15_Map_getValue.md

-# Map element access
+# Map Element Access

-`[]` operator returns value corresponding to the given key, or `null` if such a key is not present in the map
+When applied to a map, `[]` operator returns the value corresponding to the given key, or `null` if there is no such key in the map.

-`getValue` function returns an existing value corresponding to the given key or throws an exception, mentioning which key was not found.
+`getValue` function returns an existing value corresponding to the given key or throws an exception if the key wasn't found.

-If the map was produced with withDefault, this function will return the default value instead of throwing an exception.
+For maps created with `withDefault`, `getValue` returns the default value instead of throwing an exception.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">